Leatherface: Literature

-Leatherface's first foray away from the silver screen was in 1991, with Northstar Comics' four-issue miniseries Leatherface, a loose adaptation of the 1990 film Leatherface: The Texas Chainsaw Massacre III, written by novelist Morton Castle.
+Leatherface's first foray away from the silver screen was in 1991, with Northstar Comics' four-issue miniseries Leatherface.
+This was a loose adaptation of the 1990 film Leatherface: The Texas Chainsaw Massacre III written by novelist Morton Castle.
 The miniseries followed the basic storyline of the film, with additional insight into Leatherface's mental state, as well as modifying character and plot elements to be different from that of the film.
-Working from the original script and the heavily modified final film, Castle was given reign to "write the story the way it should have been told", without censorship from the MPAA.
 In 1995, Nancy A. Collins wrote a three issue, non-canonical miniseries involving a crossover between Jason Voorhees of Friday the 13th series and Leatherface.
-The story involves Jason stowing away aboard a train after being released from Crystal Lake when the area is drained due to heavy toxic waste dumping.
-Jason meets Leatherface, who adopts him into his family after the two become friends.
-Eventually, they turn on each other.
+In the story, Jason meets Leatherface, who adopts him into his family after the two become friends before turning on each other.

-Leatherface made his literary debut in the 2004 novelization of the 2003 remake, written by Stephen Hand.
-The novel was based on one of the film's earlier drafts, containing plot points that were discarded from the film's final draft.
-These included the main character Erin being pregnant during the events of the film, and Leatherface's murder of Jedidiah, one of his younger family members who had decided to help Erin escape.
-That same year, Hand would publish Texas Chainsaw Massacre II: Skinfreak.
-Set after the events of the first film while also containing significant backstory into its characters, the novel would lend further insight into Leatherface's origins, differing significantly from the film's prequel released three years later.
-A second novelization, also published by Hand, based on the film's prequel.
-The novelization would adhere to the film's script, ignoring details of the character's origins previously put forth in Skinfreak.